pingcap/docs-cn/information-schema/information-schema-processlist.md

 The `PROCESSLIST` table has additional columns not present in `SHOW PROCESSLIST`:

+* A `DIGEST` column to show the digest of the SQL statement.
 * A `MEM` column to show the memory used by the request that is being processed, in bytes.
+* A `DISK` column to show the disk usage in bytes.
 * A `TxnStart` column to show the start time of the transaction

 {{< copyable "sql" >}}